-Our new target of becoming carbon net zero by 2030 is an ambitious one, but one that we assess as achievable.
-Innovative approaches and carbon offsetting measures should enable us to achieve a reduction of net carbon dioxide equivalent emissions from the 2024 estimated figure of 3,068 (tCO2e) to 0 (tCO2e) by 2030: in 6 years' time as of writing this report.
+Our target of becoming carbon net zero by 2030 is an ambitious one.
+Innovative approaches and carbon offsetting measures should facilitate a significant reduction of net carbon dioxide equivalent emissions from the 2024 estimated figure of 3,068 (tCO2e) by 2030.